Iron Deficiency Anemia (IDA)

 Apart from the iron cycle, approximately 1-2 mg iron is lost through sloughed mucosal cells, desquamation, menstruation and other causes of blood loss.
 Iron homeostasis is well-regulated to protect cells from iron-mediated oxidative stress.
 Unfortunately, there is no physiological pathway for iron excretion from the human body.
 Therefore, to avoid detrimental effects, iron homeostasis involves the interaction of different types of iron-binding proteins like iron storage protein, iron transport proteins and function proteins, so that iron is stored and transported in a safe state.

-Iron deficiency anemia (IDA) can manifest in a variety of symptoms that range from mild to severe.
-While general symptoms of anemia, such as fatigue, weakness, pale skin, shortness of breath, and dizziness, are common, IDA can also present with more specific signs and symptoms.
+Iron deficiency anemia (IDA) symptoms range from mild to severe.
+While general symptoms of anemia, such as fatigue, weakness, pale skin, shortness of breath, and dizziness, are common, iron deficiency can also present with more specific signs and symptoms.

 Specific signs of IDA: Angular cheilitis on the left and koilonychia on the left.